Category

 伊藤氏

-Ito: When testing external candidates, we want to identify students with interest and aptitude for this field.
-We've also used it to help people understand what Dentsu Inc. actually does.
+Ito: When testing external candidates for Dentsu Inc., we want to identify students with interest and aptitude in this field.
+We've also conducted it to help people understand what Dentsu Inc. actually does.
 Internally, with over 130 new hires annually, one goal is to find those interested in creative thinking.

-Creative thinking isn't just for creative department employees; it's essential for sales and HR roles too.
+Creative thinking isn't just for creative department employees; it's necessary for sales and HR roles too.

-The larger goal is to create problems that stimulate the idea-generating brain, encouraging everyone to think more flexibly.
+The larger goal is to create problems that stimulate the idea-generating brain and encourage everyone to think more flexibly.

 Okuma: What kind of problems do you create?

-Kato: "Come up with an ad that makes someone who comes to a soba restaurant order udon" was a good one.
+Kato: "Come up with an ad that makes people order udon at a soba restaurant" was a good one.
 Since everyone knows both soba and udon, there's no bias in prior knowledge.

 If we get lots of creative answers like "Feed them soba every day for 365 days before bringing them here," that's a success.